Art Styles in Mobile Gaming

 I’ve been playing mobile games for a long time and have noticed that many of them share similar features in terms of their visual style — so much so that it seems to influence the genre.
 This is not a secret for game developers.
 Some of them run several art style tests before launching their game to nail the style with their targeted audience.

 In this part, I’ve analyzed the art styles of 200 popular mobile games in the US market and clustered them by genre, mechanics, sub–art styles, and theme.
-That way, we can have a look at how the market is distributed.
+That way, we can take a look at market distribution.

 In the next series, we will drill down into some of them and how they are distributed by mechanics and sub-art styles.